 - i.
-Individualized job site training and support services that enable a Customer to learn the essential functions of a job and meet the Employer's expected level of job performance. - ii.
+Individualized training and support services that enable a Customer to learn the essential functions of a job and meet the Employer's expected level of job performance. - ii.
 Individualized follow-along and follow-up with the Customer and the Customer's Employer. - iii.
-Intervention as needed to ensure the Customer continues to meet the Employer's expected level of job performance and retains continuous employment for ninety (90) calendar days after Job Retention services are authorized and started. - (e) Levels of Service
+Intervention as needed to ensure the Customer continues to meet the Employer's expected level of job performance and retains continuous employment for ninety (90) calendar days after Job Retention services are authorized and started. - iv.
+Remote Services Delivery is allowed under Job Retention Services if the Customer and VRC agree that it will meet the Customer's needs to have some, or all services provided remotely: that the customer has the technology available to engage in remote delivery of services, has the appropriate level of ability to use the technology, and it is documented on the SDOP.
+Communication with the employer is still expected, and on-site services may be required for some or all retention activities if the nature of the job indicates that remote services will not suffice for the Customer to learn the essential job functions and retain their job for 90 continuous calendar days.

+(d) Levels of Service

-There are three (3) levels of service available.
-The Vocational Rehabilitation Counselor (VRC) determines the level of service needed, with input from the Customer and the Contractor.
+There are four (4) levels of service available, with the fourth level reserved for Customers who are Deaf-Blind.
+The VRC determines the level of service needed, with input from the Customer and the Contractor.
 The level of service is based on the nature and extent of Job Retention activities the Contractor is expected to provide to enable the Customer to learn essential job functions and retain their job for ninety (90) continuous calendar days after Job Retention services are authorized and started.